Overview

 Why Sheridan College?

-- Learn the skills of construction technology by taking courses such as carpentry, surveying, job estimation, building design, and project scheduling — all taught by highly skilled and knowledgeable trades-people.
+- Learn the skills and experience you need for residential housing construction with courses in carpentry, surveying, job estimation, building design, and project scheduling — all taught by highly skilled and experienced instructors that will prepare you for the real world job market.

-- Many of your classes will take place outside of a classroom where you will receive hands-on training.
+- Many of your classes will take place outside of a classroom where you will receive direct hands-on training and experience building houses in the community.

 Already working as a Carpenter?